 TRAVEL & ADOPTION

-There is one trip required for adoption from Nigeria but you can choose to break that up into two trips.
-This trip will be the socialization period and can last 1-3 months.
+There is one trip required for adoption from Nigeria.
+This trip will begin with the four week socialization period and will last approx. 3 months.
 You will be given the opportunity to bond with your child as a social worker from the Ministry observes your stay.
-Court will occur at the end of the bonding period and after the court order is issued, you can apply for your child’s passport and US visa.
+Court will occur at the end of the bonding period and after the court order is issued, you can apply for your child’s birth certificate, passport and US visa.
+One parent may return home after court but the other parent must stay with the child.
 Once the visa has been issued, you can return home with your child.

 The Ministry requires that a Social Worker Post Adoption report with photographs be submitted every year for the first five years you are home with your child.
 There may also be periodic visits from a Ministry Social Worker.